kilroyweb/homeboy/README.md

 When the command runs, it prompts for the sites directory name, database name, and dev url to update the needed files and then provisions vagrant

+Note: To enable composer project creation, be sure to add "USE_COMPOSER=true" to your .env file

 ### Options

 A few options have been added to speed up the command.
 However because the command "homeboy" is simply a shortcut for "homeboy host" (allowing us to add additional commands in the future), options only work when calling "homeboy host" rather than just "homeboy".